jhu-idc/derivative-ms/README.md

 # Derivative Microservices

 Essentially this repository contains a re-write of the Islandora microserives: houdini, homarus, hypercube, and FITS (a TODO).
+It should be considered prototype-level quality.

 ## Motivation